This policy was last updated in May of 2023.

 In case of rejection, the response we provide will explain the reasons for which we cannot comply with your request.

-Please note that these CCPA rights are not absolute and requests are subject to any applicable legal requirements, including legal and ethical reporting or document retention obligations.
+Please note that these U.S Applicable Law rights are not absolute and requests are subject to any applicable legal requirements, including legal and ethical reporting or document retention obligations.

-You can designate an authorized agent to make a request under the CCPA on your behalf if:
+If you are a California resident, you can designate an authorized agent to make a request under the CCPA or the CPRA on your behalf if: